typedb/typedb-docs/11-query/01-match-clause.md

 ## Match Schema Concepts
 In this section, we learn how we can use the `match` keyword to find patterns in the schema of a Grakn knowledge graph.
 Matching concepts of a schema is always preceded by `get;`.
 In the next section, we learn about [how to use the get keyword](../11-query/02-get-query.md).

-Having fully understood the [schema concepts](../09-schema/01-concepts.md) and how they are defined, you can think of the following `match` examples as fill-in-the-blank questions, were the-blank is a Graql variable and the sentences are different parts of the schema statements.
+Having fully understood the [schema concepts](../09-schema/01-concepts.md) and how they are defined, you can think of the following `match` examples as fill-in-the-blank questions, where the-blank is a Graql variable and the sentences are different parts of the schema statements.

 ### Direct and indirect subtypes of a given type
 To match all schema concepts of a given type, **all the way down the type hierarchy**, we use the `sub` keyword.